-It also has an adjustable visor, which breaks away on impact, reducing any torque which may be applied to the neck under an awkward crash.
-It has very good rear coverage, which is very important for protection of the back of the head in collision.
+The POC Axion SPIN also has an adjustable visor, which breaks away on impact, reducing any torque which may be applied to the neck under an awkward crash.
+Additionally, it has very good rear coverage, which is very important for protecting the back of the head in a collision.

 Smith Rover MIPS Review